BlueberryPwn/SPAGame/README.md

 ## Intro

-This is a single-page application where a user can play a number guessing game as well as...
+This is a single-page application where a user can play a number guessing game as well as:
 - Register and login on accounts
 - See highscores of all players from both today and all-time
 - Visit their profile and see their stats